 Building a community

 Fourth, we understand that learning isn’t just an individual exercise.
 Having support and community can make all of the difference in your learning journey.
 Peers can help you overcome struggles and gain context on the industry as a whole.
 Instructors can help you navigate career obstacles and quickly identify and resolve misconceptions.
 Without a strong support network, it’s easy for small hurdles to appear insurmountable.

 We have an internal support team that answers technical questions and helps you get unstuck as you learn.
 This can be invaluable early on when there are so many potential ways to get stuck and give up on coding.
 We hate seeing people who have the ability and drive give up because they didn’t get the support they needed.

-We also offer office hours where you can chat with career counselors or data scientists.
-In these office hours, you receive support on everything from navigating the hiring process to debugging your SQL commands.
+We also offer career counseling where you can receive support navigating the job search and hiring process.
 Sometimes all you need when you’re learning is a little extra motivation.